BUMETCS673/CS673OLSum25Team3/doc/lab1/team.md

 # Jin Hao Li

 My name is Jin Hao Li.
 I am currently pursuing Masters in Computer Science as a part time student.
 Besides my studies at BU, I work as a Software Engineer mainly on the backend using languages such as Java, Python and Ruby and some frontend experience such as React.

+# Shaohua Yue

+My name is Shaohua.
+I am pursing MSc in Computer Science.
+I used to be a Java programmer in China.